 How to Measure Calories Burned

-If you're looking for a means to acutely measure the amount of calories you've just burned from a workout, unfortunately, it’s challenging to get an exact number based on all of the factors above.
-"Generally, finding an accurate caloric burn from a specific workout is incredibly tough," says Miriam Fried, founder and head Trainer at MF Strong.
+If you're looking for a means to acutely measure the number of calories you've just burned from a workout, unfortunately, it’s challenging to get an exact number based on all of the factors above.
+"Generally, finding an accurate caloric burn from a specific workout is incredibly tough," says Miriam Fried, Founder and Head Trainer at MF Strong.